 New Campus Mask Policy

-Effective immediately, students, staff, faculty and visitors will be needed to wear a mask at all times while inside university buildings, with some exceptions.
+Students, staff, faculty and visitors are required to wear a mask at all times while inside university buildings, with some exceptions.
 Please visit the New COVID-19 Restrictions page for more information.

 Border Restrictions: Travelling Post Secondary Students Exempt in Special Cases